SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Blast Reload

-You can cast cantrips you have cast this turn with your main action as a bonus action.
+If you have cast a leveled spell as a main action, you can cast a cantrip as a bonus action and vice versa.

 * Learn Versatility (1)